 “You talk about a problem.
 The other person says that they have a similar problem.
 You feel connected.
 You feel less alone.”

-When a friend or family member wants to offer support to someone who is grieving, it makes sense that they would fall back on tried and true interpersonal skills.
-Once again, though, grief is a scenario unlike other.
+When a friend or family member wants to offer support to someone who is grieving, it makes sense that they would fall back on tried and true interpersonal skills, but grief is a scenario unlike other.
 Unfortunately, in this instance ‘troubles talk’ can inadvertently convey, “I don’t want to understand your specific situation” or “I want to talk about myself,” when what the person wanted to communicate was “I’m okay to talk to.” and “You’re not completely alone.”

 One more note on this topic, Tannen also explains that men and women commonly view the purpose of ‘troubles talk’ differently.
 Specifically, men may assume a woman who engages in troubles talk is looking for advice.
 So remember this the next time you feel frustrated because someone has offered you well-intentioned but unwanted feedback.